-Avoid using abbreviations and acronyms if you possibly can.
-Don’t use them in public information materials.
-Your readers don’t want to keep having to check what an acronym stands for, plus capital letters are always harder to read.
+Avoid using abbreviations, initialisms and acronyms if you possibly can.
+Do not use them in public information materials.
+Your readers do not want to keep having to check what an abbreviation stands for, plus capital letters are always harder to read.

 Not: 90 kg

 The exceptions are abbreviations and acronyms that have become part of the culture, such as the RCMP, CBC, MLA.

 To conform with popular use, we're dropping the periods in the abbreviations a.m. and p.m., which are short for the Latin "ante meridiem" and "post meridiem".

 Not: The meeting will take place at 9 p.m., The meeting will take place at 9pm

 But: The meeting will take place at 9 pm.

 Countries and jurisdictions

 Write provinces, territories and countries in full if you can.
 If you do use abbreviations, do not use periods.

 But: the NWT, BC, PEI, the US, the UK